 The Iris Reticulata flower is a royal or cobalt blue with yellow and white centers and grows about 4 inches high and 3 inches wide.
-These flowers come in several varieties and grow best in zones 3 to 9 and prefer full or partial sunlight.
+There are various types of iris flowers and they grow best in zones 3 to 9 and prefer full or partial sunlight.

 They are both deer and drought tolerant and give off a delicate perfume.

 Final Thoughts on Blue Spring Flowers